-In a special sit-down performance on Thursday 2 March at the Theatre at Artscape, from two of the creators of the Tony Award-winning musical HAMILTON and IN THE HEIGHTS comes FREESTYLE LOVE SUPREME, an additional offering as part of Design Indaba Nightscape.
+In a special sit-down performance on Thursday 2 March at the Arena at Artscape, from two of the creators of the Tony Award-winning musical HAMILTON and IN THE HEIGHTS comes FREESTYLE LOVE SUPREME, an additional offering as part of Design Indaba Nightscape.

 FLS is a stage show like no other.
 Four performers take the crowd on a non-stop, hiphop improv ride, spinning cues from the audience into instantaneous riffs and fully realised musical numbers.

 The New York Times calls them “Masters in the art of Freestyle rhyme.”

 Tickets also include access to Nightscape music, exhibitions and the official after party on the piazza!

 Feast your mind on a different African premiere each night of the Festival.
 Never-before-seen feature films and short films come to life at the Artscape, where you can catch a drink, see incredible exhibitions and have a listen to the country’s (and the world’s) best musicians before heading in to see a film that no one on the African continent has viewed before.

 Screenings each night at Artscape from 1 to 3 March from 18:30.